A preserved testimony from Thalevir’s Ancient Age

 As Telimicas, a former servant, drives an uprising that dismantles Orudara’s social order, the powerful dismiss warning after warning.
 Distance breeds disbelief.
 Status delays response.
 Institutions built to preserve stability prove unable to adapt when stability itself becomes the threat.
 Survival replaces certainty.
 When land fails through famine, violence, and fragmentation, the displaced turn to the sea with little more than what they can carry and no assurance of welcome.

 What they carry with them threatens their future.
-Knowledge divides as easily as it unites.
+Knowledge can expose old divisions just as easily as it can save lives.
 Skills preserve life even as they invite conflict.
 Memory anchors identity but resists change.
 What saves them binds them together, not through idealism, but through necessity.

 Between selfishness and solidarity, a choice takes shape.
 Between endurance and collapse, a new civilization begins to form, shaped not by destiny, but by what people refuse to abandon when everything else falls away.